wllidr/cansina/README.md

 News
 ====

+22-08-2017  Cookie support.
+With option -C you can now provide a set of cookie like "JSESSIONID:blablabla,admin=1"

 14-08-2017  Size filtering.
 Now can be a list of sizes you want to ignore

 13-03-2017  New option: -R autoscan robots.txt and use it as a payload